keithalewis/papers/um.md

 for $t > \tau_{0}$ and $\sum_{j}^{}{\Gamma_{j} = 0}$: you make money
 on the first trade and never lose until the strategy is closed out.

-The Fundamental Theorem of Asset Pricing is that there is no arbitrage if and only if there exists a _deflator_, $D_{t}:\AA_{t} \rightarrow \left( 0,\infty \right)$, with
+The Fundamental Theorem of Asset Pricing states there is no arbitrage if and only if there exists a _deflator_, $D_{t}:\AA_{t} \rightarrow \left( 0,\infty \right)$, with